damienbod/OAuthClientAssertionsPerInstance/OAuth_first_party_adapted_draft.md

-# First-Party Applications authentication

-# Introduction

 # Protocol Overview

-There are three primary ways this specification extends various parts of an OAuth system.
+There are two primary ways this specification extends various parts of an OAuth system.

 ## Initial Authorization Request